-The EMBL-EBI Industry Programme actively promotes pre-competitive collaboration, open-source software and informatics standards to improve efficiency and reduce costs.
+The EMBL-EBI Industry Programme actively promotes pre-competitive collaboration, opensource software and informatics standards to improve efficiency and reduce costs.

 The programme is a forum for interaction and knowledge exchange for those working at the forefront of large-scale, commercial bioinformatics.

 Since 1996, our Industry Programme has been helping companies make the most of advances in bioinformatics and cheminformatics.
-The strategic focus is the development of resources and services that will benefit our members and our wider stakeholder communities.
+Our industry collaborations include metagenomics, single-cell genomics and using cheminformatics to understand diabetes.